QUICK INDEX

 DOS WEB DOS EMAIL RV SATELLITE RV BOONDOCK RV SOLAR

-There are two satellite TV services available in Canada, Bell and Shaw Direct.
+There are two satellite TV services available in Canada, Bell and Shaw Direct (Rogers).
 Bell dishes are smallest (18") and because their technology is the same as USA, simple roof mounted dishes are available for RV's.
-But
+But as of Feb 2024 neither one works in USA.
+Both services still work in Canada.

-only Shaw Direct works in the USA.
 The Shaw Direct dish is larger and elliptical, and only motorized automatic roof mounts are available commercially for RV's.
+Manual dishes will only work on Shaw (Rogers) in Canada with modification.

 I provide details on how to build your own manual rooftop Shaw Direct dish in a later pararaph.

 As part of the Shaw Direct equipment upgrade, a new satellite G1 has been placed in orbit at 107.3W.
 It has an antenna pattern which cannot be seen by users in the USA.
-The channels on existing Satellites F1R (107.3W) and F2 (111.1W) will be converted to HD then shuffled and split between G1 and F2.
-This move will be complete September 25 2019.
-Existing customers who update to the newer LNB should be still able to receive HD channnels on F2 (179) and F1R (48) while in USA after Sept 25 2019.
+All channels are now on this single satellite, which now makes aiming easier.

 To reach information on Receiver setup.
 Hit the Options button at the bottom of your remote (next to 0) Press Options-4-7.
 For more information then hit "Info" .
 This opens a selections of screens with more details.